mdn/content/files/en-us/web/api/readablestreambyobreader/index.md

 - {{domxref("ReadableStreamBYOBReader.cancel()")}}
   - : Returns a {{jsxref("Promise")}} that resolves when the stream is canceled.
 Calling this method signals a loss of interest in the stream by a consumer.
 The supplied `reason` argument will be given to the underlying source, which may or may not use it.
 - {{domxref("ReadableStreamBYOBReader.read()")}}
-  - : Returns a {{jsxref("Promise")}} that resolves with an object indicating the state of the stream: either the next chunk in the stream or an indication that the stream is closed.
+  - : Returns a {{jsxref("Promise")}} that resolves with the next chunk in the stream or rejects with an indication that the stream is closed or has errored.
 - {{domxref("ReadableStreamBYOBReader.releaseLock()")}}
   - : Releases the reader's lock on the stream.